By paying attention to your car, you can diagnose engine problems, with your sight, hearing, touch and smell.

 - Noticing unusual odors

-While, Small stains or an occasional drop of fluid under your vehicle may not mean much.
-But wet spots deserve attention; check puddles immediately.
+So, small stains or an occasional drop of fluid under your vehicle, may not mean much.
+But, wet spots deserve attention, so, check puddles immediately.

 - Yellowish green, pastel blue or fluorescent orange colors indicate, an overheated engine.
-Consequently, An antifreeze leak caused by a bad hose, water pump or leaking radiator.
+Also, an antifreeze leak caused by a bad hose, water pump or leaking radiator.

-- A dark brown or black oily fluid means the engine is leaking oil.
-As a result, A bad seal or gasket could cause the leak.
+- A dark brown or black oily fluid means, the engine is leaking oil.
+Consequently, a bad seal or gasket, could cause the leak.

-- Burning resin or an acrid chemical odor may signal overheated brakes or clutch.
+- Burning resin or an acrid chemical odor, may signal overheated brakes or clutch.
 Check the parking brake.
 Stop.
-Allow the brakes to cool after repeated hard braking on mountain roads.
-Light smoke coming from a wheel indicates a stuck brake.
-The vehicle should be towed for repair.
+Allow the brakes to cool, after repeated hard braking on mountain roads.
+Light smoke coming from a wheel indicates, a stuck brake.
+As a result, the vehicle should be towed for repair.

 - A sweet, steamy odor indicates a coolant leak.
-Consequently, If the temperature gauge or warning light does not indicate overheating, drive carefully to the nearest service station.
-Above all, Keeping an eye on your gauges.
-If the odor is accompanied by a hot, metallic scent and steam from under the hood, your engine has overheated.
+Consequently, if the temperature gauge or warning light does not indicate overheating; drive carefully to the nearest service station.
+Above all, keeping an eye on your gauges.
+If the odor is accompanied by a hot, metallic scent and steam from under the hood; your engine has overheated.
 Pull over immediately.
-Consequently, Continued driving could cause severe engine damage.
-Finally, The vehicle should be towed for repair.
+Because, continued driving, could cause severe engine damage.
+Above all, the vehicle should be towed for repair.

-So, Squeaks, squeals, rattles, rumbles, and other sounds provide valuable clues about problems and maintenance needs.
+So, squeaks, squeals, rattles, rumbles, and other sounds; provide valuable clues about problems and can help you diagnose engine problems.